joomdev/Astroid-Framework/README.md

 description | The description that will be displayed under the title (heading) | no

 ### Astroidmedia form field type
-The Astroidmedia form field type provides media option to upload images like background image , logo etc.
+The Astroidmedia form field type provides media option to upload images like background image, logo etc.

 `Example`